cappah/NekoEngine/README.md

 Go to the source directory with a file manager and:

+1) Install OpenAL runtime using oalinst.exe located in 3rdparty

-1) Copy 3rd-party DLL's from 3rdparty/bin to Bin64
+2) Copy 3rd-party DLL's from 3rdparty/bin to Bin64

-2) Copy or symlink Resources/Data & Resources/Engine.ini to Bin64
+3) Copy or symlink Resources/Data & Resources/Engine.ini to Bin64

-3) Start Launcher.exe, located in Bin64
+4) Start Launcher.exe, located in Bin64

 Mac OS X